Seán Hewitt was born in 1990.

 His book J.M.
 Synge: Nature, Politics, Modernism is published with Oxford University Press (2021).

-His memoir, All Down Darkness Wide, is forthcoming from Jonathan Cape in the UK and Penguin Press in the USA in 2022.
+His memoir, All Down Darkness Wide, is published by Jonathan Cape in the UK and Penguin Press in the USA (2022).

 You can read a selection of interviews and features with Seán here.